I am an introvert. One of many introverts that struggle to fit into an extroverted society.

 I like to do a walking tour with a local who will tell you the little stories about a place or show you the hidden gems away from the crowds.
 They will share with you their favourite places where the locals hang out.

 Take note and revisit in your own time.
 I avoid large tour groups.
-If I do a tour at all I choose small groups and I don’t mind paying extra for them.
+If I do a tour, I choose small groups, and I don’t mind paying extra for them.

 Small group walking tour in Montmartre

 Although someone who is opposite to us can lead us out of our comfort zone and experience things, we would never have thought to do, doing that all day, every day will wear thin.